Doctors still recommend Tylenol for fevers, pain in pregnancy, say Trump's "tough it out" comment could be harmful

 "You should not, under any circumstances, avoid taking acetaminophen if you have a fever early in pregnancy, if you have a headache, if you have some other condition in pregnancy, we want you to take that medication," he told CBS News.
 "The overwhelming evidence that we have seen over the last 20 years does not show causation for acetaminophen causing autism."

-That research, he explained, includes a large study published last year which found no increased risk of autism in children whose mothers took acetaminophen.
+That research, he explained, includes a large study published last year which analyzed data on 2.5 million pregnancies and found no increased risk of autism in children whose mothers took acetaminophen.

+The lead author of that study, Viktor H. Ahlqvist, PhD, of the Karolinska Institutet in Sweden, said in an interview that acetaminophen continues to be "the recommended option" for use during pregnancy.

+He shared the concern that "alternatives to acetaminophen in the U.S. might be other medications with less-safe profiles, such as opioids or other things to manage pain.
+We do know that these have serious consequences when used in pregnancy, both for the mom and for the baby."

 These doctors are not alone.
 Health experts from around the world have pushed back against the Trump administration's claims about acetaminophen and autism.